 ‘I was denied a £12,000 payout by NatWest’

-The issue first came to our attention when Valarie Henderson, 63, from County Durham (above), called the Which?
-Money Helpline outraged that NatWest had withheld compensation for more than a dozen PPI policies.
+The issue first came to our attention when Valarie Henderson, 63, from County Durham (above), contacted us, outraged that NatWest had withheld compensation for more than a dozen PPI policies.

 Valarie should never have been sold PPI when she took out loans in the early 2000s to fund her business.
 As a self-employed childminder, she wouldn’t have been able to make a claim on the policies.